advanced-go/advanced-go/README.md

 Go is a project to make building production software easier and more productive

-1. Reduce complexity via uniform interface
+1. Reduce complexity
-2. Reduce development toil
+2. Reduce toil
-3. Increase solution expressiveness -
+3. Increase solution expressiveness

 ## REST Applied to Packages